dmikushin/Modbuster/examples/Client/README.md

 # MODBUS client (slave) on Arduino

 This sample demonstrates the deployment of MODBUS client (slave) on Arduino board.
 The sample provides the Arduino firmware to be flashed onto the board, and a Python script that uses pymodbus module to perform the MODBUS requests to the Arduino board.
+Moreover, the MODBUS communication is performed via software serial pins.

 <img width="300px" src="picture.png">